gshipley/enterprise_training/EnterpriseManual.md

 Once the changes have been made, we need to reload the configuration file.

 	# sysctl -p /etc/sysctl.conf

+You may see error messages about unknown keys.
+Check that these error messages did not result from typos in the settings you have added just now.
+If they result from settings that were already present in */etc/sysctl.conf*, you can ignore them.

 **Lab 14 Complete!**
 <!--BREAK-->